 Simply put, an RTOS is a piece of software designed to efficiently manage the time of a central processing unit (CPU).
 This is especially relevant for embedded systems when time is critical.

 The key difference between an operating system such as Windows and an RTOS often found in embedded systems is the response time to external events.
 An ordinary OS provides a non-deterministic response to events with no guarantee with respect to when they will be processed, albeit while trying to stay responsive.
 The user perceiving the OS to be responsive is more important than handling underlying tasks.
-On the other hand, an RTOS provides a real-time response and a highly deterministic reaction.
+On the other hand, an RTOS' goal is fast and more deterministic reaction.

 Developers used to OS’s such as Windows or Linux will be quite familiar with the characteristics of an embedded RTOS.
 They are designed to run in systems with limited memory, and to operate indefinitely without the need to be reset.